King Edward VII Ascot Membership Open NH Flat Race

-The Thomas Materials Open NH Flat Race is a listed National Hunt flat race in Britain.
+The King Edward VII Ascot Membership Open NH Flat Race is a listed National Hunt flat race in Britain.
 It is run at Ascot a distance of about 2 miles (1 mile 7 furlongs and 152 yards, or 3,156 metres).
 The race is scheduled to take place each year in December.
 Prior to 2011 it was run as a Grade 2 race.